I'm not a numbers person, but I keep on my desk a list of percentages that shakes me every time I read it. Did you know that

 I have been shocked to discover how many of the world's injustices disproportionately impact women and girls.
 Is there anything we can do about this?
 Is there any hope?

 Let me answer with a true story.
 Barb, a young mother in my church, receives a letter from an organization caring for AIDS orphans in Zambia.
-She reads the letter to her grade-school son and daughter, and the kids decide ...1
+She reads the letter to her grade-school son and daughter, and the kids decide they want to raise money for the orphans.
+Barb comes up with the idea of having a used toy sale, and she helps her kids organize it.
+All the children in the neighborhood drop off their gently used toys in Barb's garage and help put up signs throughout ...1